Here’s The Therapy You Get From Listening To Radio Music

 What Is Music Therapy?

 Also known as sound therapy, it involves various psychological approaches such as psychodynamic, behavioral, and humanistic to invoke positive responses on the patients.
+“The formal definition of music therapy is as ‘a professional healthcare discipline that uses music and music-based experiences to target non-musical treatment goals in educational and healthcare settings,'” according to Kimberly Sena Moore, a board-certified music therapist.

 Music therapy comes in when verbal expression becomes very difficult to carry out.
 More so, music makes way for words to be spoken when things get heavy and serious.
 It promotes emotional balance among the patients and allows them to be comfortable with their feelings and thoughts.